bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 Next, a cluster graph is constructed by adding edges between all intersecting clusters.
 Finally, we select one of its spanning trees as the junction tree of G.

-Here csr_matrix is creating sparse matrix with given number of rows and columns and minumum_spanning_tree is an inbuilt from scipy module to get the minimum spanning tree.
+Here csr_matrix is creating a sparse matrix with a given number of rows and columns and minumum_spanning_tree is an inbuilt from scipy module to get the minimum spanning tree.

 ```python